redis/ioredis/README.md

 It's possible to connect to a slave instead of a master by specifying the option `role` with the value of `slave`, and ioredis will try to connect to a random slave of the specified master, with the guarantee that the connected node is always a slave.
 If the current node is promoted to master owing to a failover, ioredis will disconnect with it and ask sentinels for another slave node to connect to.

 ## Cluster
-Support for Cluster is currently experimental.
+Support for Cluster is currently experimental and under active development.
 It's not recommended to use it in production.
 If you encounter any problems, welcome to submit an issue :-).

 You can connect to a cluster like this: